gerritjvv/kafka-fast/README.md

 This ensures that on each request you get a reasonable amount of messages in bytes and also a little as possible messages are wasted due to the work unit size.

 The consumer will print a warning log entry when ever the wasted messages is more than half of the work-units size.

+*Background Fetch Threads*

+Sometimes if might be as simple as increasing the number of ```:consumer-threads```, try 4, 6 threads.
+Normally if you see that you can keepup with processing kafka messages from the connector even if the queue contains allot of messages still
+this is a sign that you are not fetching fast enough.

 ## Java